SoMa10321/Simple_Text/README.md

 📏 Precise font size control with minFontSize and maxFontSize for a responsive UI.

-🧩 When to Use SimpleText?
+🧩 When to Use SimpleTextWidget?
 Use it when you need:

 A clean, elegant, and reusable text component.